o3de/o3de.org/content/docs/user-guide/features/scripting/lua/debugging.md

 | --- |
 | This feature is in [preview](/docs/userguide/ly-glos-chap#preview) release and is subject to change\.  |

-Lumberyard Lua Editor \(Lua IDE\) offers an intuitive integrated development environment \(IDE\) that makes it easy to author, debug, and edit Lua scripts when you create or extend your game\.
-Lua Editor is a standalone application, but can be opened directly from Lumberyard Editor using the Tools menu\.
+O3DE Lua Editor \(Lua IDE\) offers an intuitive integrated development environment \(IDE\) that makes it easy to author, debug, and edit Lua scripts when you create or extend your game\.
+Lua Editor is a standalone application, but can be opened directly from O3DE Editor using the Tools menu\.

-## Tutorial: Using Lua Editor for Debugging with Lumberyard Editor {#lua-editor-debugger-tutorial}
+## Tutorial: Using Lua Editor for Debugging with O3DE Editor {#lua-editor-debugger-tutorial}

-This tutorial shows you how to use Lumberyard Editor to create a sample level in the **SamplesProject** project with a component entity that contains a Lua script component\.
+This tutorial shows you how to use O3DE Editor to create a sample level in the **SamplesProject** project with a component entity that contains a Lua script component\.
 You will learn how to open the script in Lua Editor and perform some sample debugging steps on the script\.

 **Debugging Lua scripts using Lua Editor**

 1. Set the **SamplesProject** as the default project using Project Configurator\.

-1. In Lumberyard Editor, create a new level by performing *one* of the following steps:
+1. In O3DE Editor, create a new level by performing *one* of the following steps:
-   + In the **Welcome to Lumberyard Editor** window, click **New level**
+   + In the **Welcome to O3DE Editor** window, click **New level**
    + Click **File**, **New**
    + Press **Ctrl\+N**